wolray/AnySwap/README.md

 # Any Swap

-A plugin of `Sublime Text 3` that helps user to swap words, parameters, and expressions from current cursor.
+A plugin of `Sublime Text 3` that helps user to swap parameters, lines, and expressions from current cursor.

 Behaves just like `Move-Element-Left/Right` in IntelliJ's IDEs, but more intelligently.
 It is based on a general abstract-syntax-tree analyzer that enables user to swap complicated expressions recursively while maintaining a correct operator precedence.